Where are they now? The 40 nominees for the 2014 Golden Boy award

 Shortlisted in the year his career took off – and promptly descended.
 After much speculation over which nation he would choose – with the media reporting four options including England – he lined up for Belgium at the 2014 World Cup.

-He left Manchester United last summer to join Real Sociedad and managed to work his way back into the national side, having not represented them for three years after his debut.
+He left Manchester United in 2017 to join Real Sociedad and managed to work his way back into the national side before scoring against England in the 2018 World Cup.

 Bentaleb joined Schalke on loan in 2016, and had a sly dig at Tottenham supporters when he said during a losing run: “We fight, and I think that’s why the fans are behind us.